KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/sass-setup.md

 References to the CSS folder above will be the folder named the same as what you named your workspace.
     {% endhint %}

-5. Continue with step 7 above.
+5. Continue with step 2. vii. above: "Copy and paste the following HTML code into your _index.html_ file."
 <!--endsec-->